Xilinx/VMC_Help/UTIL/VMC_Hub/README.md

 ##### Run cycle-approximate AIE Simulation (SystemC) after code generation
 This option is only available if Create testbench is selected.
-When enabled, it runs the AIE simulation after code generation.
+When enabled, it runs the AIE simulation after code generation and verfies that the output of AIE Simulation numerically matches the output of the Simulink desgin.

 ##### Simulation timeout (cycles)
-When enabled, it specifies the number of cycles for which AIE simulation is run.
-The default value is 50000.
+This determines the duration of the cycle accurate AIE simulation in terms of the number of cycles.
+By default, it runs for 50000 cycles, after which it terminates.
+It's important to note that this value is not directly linked to the simulation time in your Simulink design.
+If the number of cycles is insufficient, the Simulink simulation may generate more output than the AIE Simulation, leading to a partial match between the Simulink output and the AI Engine simulator during verification after running the AIE Simulation.
+To address this issue, you can increase the Simulation timeout, which will result in more output from the AIE simulator.
+However, not all partial matches are necessarily due to this factor.

 ##### Plot AIE Simulation Output and Estimate Throughput
 When enabled, this option logs simulation data and allows visualization